• #1 NetSpot

 • Users

 NetSpot is the only WiFi network speed test app on this list that does it all, including in-depth WiFi analysis and surveys.
-Designed with both professional and home users in mind, NetSpot brings to the table a modern user interface that exposes all features of the app at a glance and two distinct WiFi analysis modes: Discover and Survey.
+Designed with both professional and home users in mind, NetSpot brings to the table a modern user interface that exposes all features of the app at a glance and three distinct WiFi analysis modes: Inspector, Survey and Planning.

 The Survey Mode allows you to create a detailed signal heatmap of an area to see which parts of the area are covered with a strong WiFi signal and which could use a boost.